philip-hobobo/philip-hobobo/README.md

 - 👋 Hi, I’m @philip-hobobo
 - 👀 I’m interested in ... becoming a Junior Front-End Developer by the end of the year 2021.
 I have some interest in Back-End and the possiblity of learning to be a Full Stack engineer but not sure at the moment.
 - 🌱 I’m currently learning ...
-Python, HTML, CSS, Node.js, MongodB, Javascript
+Python, Node.js, MongodB, Javascript, and React
 - 💞️ I’m looking to collaborate on ...any project looking for new collaborators.
 I'm eager to contribute to this community and learn as much as I can!
 - 📫 How to reach me ... here on Github, Twitter: https://twitter.com/PhilOh_K or Email: philip_hobobo@outlook.com